momonala/focus-stack/README.md

 Focus Stacking in Python

-I wrote `focusstack` for creating fun images with my microscope.
+I wrote `focusstack`, a image simple focus stacking tool, for creating fun images with my microscope.

 Per [Wikipedia](https://en.wikipedia.org/wiki/Focus_stacking): Focus stacking is a digital image processing technique which combines multiple images taken at different focus distances to give a resulting image with a greater depth of field (DOF) than any of the individual source images.

+See [below](#how-it-works) for a longer explanation of the algorithm.

 The ThoughtEmporium has a great explainer video [on Youtube](https://www.youtube.com/watch?v=3wfI_rEGyDw).